 What is a bad credit score?

-Read on to learn about bad credit scores and how they might affect you, plus a few tips that may help you improve your score.
+In general, what’s considered a bad credit score may fall below 670.
+But that number can vary by who’s judging it.
+Read on to learn about credit scores, how they might affect you and a few tips that may help you improve your score.

-But how they determine scores and their definitions of what constitutes poor credit differ.
-It’s important to remember that credit decisions—and what’s considered a bad score—are determined by potential lenders.
-But here are some more details about how FICO and VantageScore generally view credit scores.
+Remember that credit decisions—and what’s considered a bad score—are often determined by potential lenders.
+But here’s how FICO and VantageScore generally view credit scores.

 “In general, people with higher scores can get more credit at better rates,” VantageScore says.
-So you could have trouble getting approved for higher-limit, low-interest cards if your credit score falls at 600 or below.
+So you could have trouble getting approved for higher-limit, low-interest cards with a credit score of 600 or below.

 What determines credit scores?

-According to the CFPB, scoring models might incorporate the following information from your reports:
+Scoring models might use the following information from your credit reports: